sfmanuel/documentation/Flows.md

 A newly created flow will automatically be assigned an ID and a name.
 The ID is a sequential number that uniquely identifies the flow which can not be edited.
 The name is new flow plus a time stamp.
 You can edit the name of a flow either in the flow details view or in the flows overview.

 The flow script editor provided in the Cloudomation user interface is mainly intended for writing small flow scripts, or doing small edits on existing flow scripts.
-For larger projects, it is recommended to use an editor of your choice and synchronise your flow scripts to the Cloudomation platform via git (or any other remotely accessible store which you can access via a flow script).
+For larger projects, it is recommended to use an editor of your choice and synchronise your flow scripts to the Cloudomation platform via git (or any other remotely accessible store which you can access via a flow script), or to use the [helper script](/Running+flow+scripts+remotely) to run your local flow scripts remotely.

 ## Edit flow scripts